ecmisra/Capstone-Client/README.md

 1. Create a new branch, `training`, for your work.
 1. Checkout to the `training` branch.
 1. Install dependencies with `npm install`.
-1. Run `npm start` to run website on local
+1. Run `npm start` to run website locally

 ### Description
 MileEdge is an app which allows users to create a log of each time they get gas for their car.

 Users can record their mileage, the amount of gas purchased and at what price, and even what gas station they visited.
 The idea being that keeping a close eye on your fuel consumption can help you to economize your driving style and to help "train" yourself to drive more economically, getting the most for your money.

+I have lived in several traffic-heavy cities throughout my life, and as a result I have learned the hard way how beneficial it can be (both financially and psychologically) to have a clear understanding of how economically you drive, and the importance of maintaining a close watch of your car's MPG performance.
+MileEdge gives you the edge when it comes to maximizing your car's MPG.

 ### Webpage Screenshot